 THIN-LIPPED MULLET are often referred to as the English bonefish – hook one and you’ll soon see why.
-This article from Angler’s Mail’s top advice section is full of fishing tips and ideas to help YOU catch more grey mullet.
+This article from Angler’s Mail’s top advice section is full of great fishing tips and ideas to help YOU catch more grey mullet.

 These estuary-loving fish fight like crazy on light gear and are definitely proud contenders for the hardest fighting sea species.
 They are certainly on a par with carp and barbel, with the added attraction of tail-walking scraps and acrobatic leaps!